 On 1 June 1918, 2 German seaplanes were sighted by Sydney diving towards HMAS Melbourne.
 Both aircraft dropped bombs but no hits were scored.

-Sharwood engaged the float-plane in a dog-fight, and exhausted his ammunition supply (1 gun had already jammed.)
-Out of options, he broke from the fight, losing his attacker in cloud cover.
-He then tried to find the Sydney (which by now was over 70 miles away).
+Sharwood engaged the float-plane in a dog-fight.
+1 gun jammed.
+The ammo for his other gun was running low.
+Out of options, he broke from the fight.
+After losing his attacker in cloud cover, Sharwood tried to find the HMAS Sydney .
+But Sydney was now over 70 miles away!
 Almost out of fuel, Sharwood sighted the grey outlines of a warship.
 As luck would have it – HMAS Sharpshooter.
-He executed a water landing near the British warship, and was rescued from freezing seas.
+He executed a near perfect water landing, and was rescued from the freezing North Atlantic.

 HMAS Sydney I had become obsolete by 1928.
 She was scrapped in 1929 at Cockatoo Is.
 HMAS Sydney II superseded her namesake.